kubernetes-sigs/gateway-api/geps/gep-1897/index.md

 ## Implementation-Specific Usage

-While the core design of BackendTLSPolicy focuses on the HTTPRoute -> Service use case (Extended support), implementations MAY use BackendTLSPolicy as an Implementation-Specific feature to configure TLS for any Service or other resource, regardless of whether it is referenced by a Route resource.
+While the core design of BackendTLSPolicy focuses on the HTTPRoute -(backendRef) -> Service use case (Extended support), implementations MAY use BackendTLSPolicy as an Implementation-Specific feature to configure TLS for any Service or other resource, regardless of whether it is referenced by a Route resource.